awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/2_account_structure.md

 **NOTE**: Do NOT do this step if you already have an organization and consolidated billing setup.

-You will create an AWS Organization, and join two or more accounts to the master account.
+You will create an AWS Organization, and join two or more accounts to the management account.
 An organization will allow you to centrally manage multiple AWS accounts efficiently and consistently.
-It is recommended to have a master account that is  used for security and administration, with access provided for limited billing tasks.
+It is recommended to have a management account that is  used for security and administration, with access provided for limited billing tasks.
 A dedicated member account will be created for the Cost Optimization team or function, and another (or multiple) member account/s created to contain workload resources.

 You will need organizations:CreateOrganization access, and 2 or more AWS accounts.
-When you join a member account to a master account, it will contain all billing information for that member account.
+When you join a member account to a management account, it will contain all billing information for that member account.
 Member accounts will no longer have any billing information, including historical billing information.
-Ensure you backup or export any reports or data before joining accounts to a master account.
+Ensure you backup or export any reports or data before joining accounts to a management account.

 ### Create an AWS Organization
-You will create an AWS Organization with the master account.
+You will create an AWS Organization with the management account.

 1. Login to the AWS console as an IAM user with the required permissions, start typing *AWS Organizations* into the **Find Services** box and click on **AWS Organizations**:
 ![Images/AWSOrg1.png](/Cost/100_1_AWS_Account_Setup/Images/AWSOrg1.png)